agustinov/FFmpeg-Cedrus/README.md

 	mpv inputfile.mp4

 If your Linux is not specialized for your CPU, you need to configure your play application by additional options.
-For playing a video file your MPV usage may look as:
+For playing a video file in fullscreen mode your MPV usage may look as:

 	sudo DISPLAY=:0.0 VDPAU_DRIVER=sunxi mpv -hwdec=vdpau -hwdec-codecs=all -vo=vdpau -fs inputfile.mp4

 In this MPV example the VDPAU video output device is used.
+Video decoding is realized not by the hardware decoder built into FFmpeg, but with the VDPAU library.
+So you need to ensure that you have installed dependencies: libpixman-1-dev, libvdpau-dev, libxext-dev, libxt-dev,
+maybe: SDL (for ffplay), X11 core (for server Linux without desktop).
+Also you need to install the modified libcedrus, libvdpau-sunxi libraries from https://github.com/agustinov/libcedrus and https://github.com/agustinov/libvdpau-sunxi (see *2.
+Installing dependencies*).

 If you have a server Linux without X11 desktop and VDPAU, you can try to set the framebuffer video output device.
+When playing to the framebuffer video output device without X11 desktop and VDPAU, software decoding will be used.

 You can get a list of available MPV video output devices: